KiranFiles/BlinkingRollingPCF/README.md

-Download BllinkingAndRollingTextPCF.zip which has all related file and run NPM INSTALL from terminal before building
+Download BllinkingAndRollingTextPCF.zip which has all related file and run NPM INSTALL from terminal before building if clone does not work